Call for Abstracts

 American Association for the History of Nursing

-Thirty-first Annual History of Nursing Conference
+Thirty-second Annual History of Nursing Conference

 Guidelines for Submission: A one-page abstract of a completed study will be accepted by email.
 Submit two copies of your abstract; one must include the title, author's name(s), credentials, institutional affiliation, phone/fax and email.
-If more than one author is listed, indicate who is serving as the contact person.
+If more than one author is listed, indicate who is acting as the contact person.
 Indicate whether a paper, poster, or panel presentation is sought.
 The second copy of the abstract should include only the title, and mode of presentation with no other identifying information.